 What does trauma have to do with food compulsions?

-(Friends, this page came to be when the topic of trauma came up in one of our When Food is Your Mother classes.
-I wrote this page for the class to help with three things: to deepen our understanding about how trauma impacts our relationship with food, to point people to helpful resources, and to clarify the limits of how we can and can’t help with trauma.
-We now offer this page to all our readers with the same intentions.
-Our wish for you is that you may be deeply supported and held by warm, gentle hands as your trauma heals.)
+Friends, this page came to be when the topic of trauma came up in a When Food is Your Mother class.
+I wrote this page for the class to help with three things: to deepen our understanding about how trauma impacts our relationship with food, to point to helpful resources, and to clarify the limits of how we at Growing Humankindness can and can’t help with trauma.

 This emotional loss lives in our bodies and in our nervous systems.
 She speaks her story in our emotions and body sensations, in our behaviors and coping strategies.